-Dr. Hamid Farangis Zadeh is a Ph.D. in Mechanical Engineering and the Acting-Chairman of the Petroleum Engineering Department, where he has been a faculty member since 2014.
+Dr Hamid Farangis Zadeh is a PhD in Mechanical Engineering and faculty member of the Petroleum Engineering Department since 2014.

-Hamid has participated on several national and international conferences and workshops, and served on program committees.
-He has published his researches in high ranking scientific journals and conference proceedings.
+Hamid has participated in several national and international conferences and workshops, and served on program committees.
+He has published his research in high ranking scientific journals and conference proceedings.

 Hamid has taught Fluid Mechanics, Thermodynamics, Heat and Mass Transfer, and Materials Science to undergraduates, and Experimental Fluid Mechanics, Microfluidics, Advanced Engineering Mathematics, Finite Element Analysis, Kinetics and Reactor Design, and Microfabrications to graduate students.